Neutrino flavor instabilities in neutron star mergers with moment transport: Slow, fast, and collisional modes: Results for anisotropic neutrino distributions

 In order to make sure that every region with a crossing is predicted to be unstable, we can use the empirical formula that connects the growth rate to the depth of the crossing~\cite{Morinaga:2019wsv}:

 with $I_+$ and $I_-$ given by

 Note we have assumed $f_{\nu_x} = f_{\bar{\nu}_x}$.
-Although this formula may not be quantitatively exact, it ensures a FFI growth rate of order $\sqrt{2} G_F \N \sim 10^{10} \, \mathrm{s}^{-1}$---much larger than the CFI growth rates---for all regions where a crossing should be present (assuming maximum entropy angular distributions).
+In these expressions, we have used the ansatz~\eqref{eq:distrib} for the neutrino spectra, where the angular part corresponds to maximum entropy distributions~\eqref{eq:distrib_ME}.
+Although the formula~\eqref{eq:approx_FFI} may not be quantitatively exact, it ensures a FFI growth rate of order $\sqrt{2} G_F \N \sim 10^{10} \, \mathrm{s}^{-1}$---much larger than the CFI growth rates---for all regions where a crossing should be present (assuming maximum entropy angular distributions).
 We thus superimpose this estimate on the results at $\vec{k}' = \vec{0}$, see Fig.~\ref{fig:anisotropic_CFIFFI_multiE}.
-In the left panel, we see that now almost all CFI regions at large distances from the HMNS are overwhelmed by a FFI, but the zoomed-in version (right panel) still shows an extension of the instability regions in thin layers near the surface of the HMNS and, more significantly, in the tidal arms.
+In the left panel, we see that now almost all CFI regions at large distances from the HMNS are overwhelmed by a FFI, but the enlarged version (right panel) still shows an extension of the instability regions in thin layers near the surface of the HMNS and, more significantly, in the tidal arms.
 We note that a detailed comparison of the FFI regions between Figs.~\ref{fig:anisotropic_momentLSA_multiE} and \ref{fig:anisotropic_CFIFFI_multiE} shows that the expression \eqref{eq:approx_FFI} can underestimate the FFI growth rate since the $\vec{k}'=\vec{0}$ mode does not necessarily have the largest growth rate.

+Beyond the quantitative uncertainty of Eq.~\eqref{eq:approx_FFI}, the Minerbo closure is an imperfect proxy for neutrino angular distributions.
+It was notably shown in Ref.~\cite{Richers:2022dqa} that, in NSM environments, instability regions vary depending on the reconstruction method used compared to benchmark multiangle Monte-Carlo calculations.
+Likewise, the use of multiangle Boltzmann transport in the CCSN simulations of Akaho \emph{et al.}~\cite{Akaho:2026kff} allowed them to highlight the errors incurred with a Minerbo reconstruction for the detection of angular crossings.
+Despite these limitations, our use of moment-based NSM simulation data necessitates a closure-driven reconstruction.
+We note that, in the same situation but for CCSN simulations, Wang and Burrows~\cite{Wang:2025ihh} compared the few closure relations available which provide a full angular distribution.
+They found very similar CCSN dynamics when different angular reconstruction methods were used in a FFI subgrid model.

 Finally, we combine in Fig.~\ref{fig:allFI_multiE} the moment LSA results at $\vec{k}' = \vec{0}$, \emph{including the vacuum term}, and the FFI estimate~\eqref{eq:approx_FFI}.
 The additional regions of instabilities between Figs.~\ref{fig:anisotropic_CFIFFI_multiE} and \ref{fig:allFI_multiE} are driven by the vacuum term and can be classified as ``slow modes."
 They mainly occur in the polar regions, above the thin slabs of FFI/CFI above and below the HMNS, and at large distances (see for instance the region $X \geq 50 \, \mathrm{km}$).
 Importantly, we see that the growth rates in these distant regions are much larger than in the isotropic case (see Fig.~\ref{fig:isoNO}).
 Whether there are modes with even larger growth rates at $\vec{k}' \neq \vec{0}$ in such locations remains to be seen and is a question for future work.
 The instability map shown in Fig.~\ref{fig:allFI_multiE} is our most complete estimate of the occurrence of the instabilities in a NSM postmerger snapshot, combining fast, collisional, and slow modes.